 The United States Coast Guard Chief Petty Officers Association is unique among service organizations in that it was created by the Chiefs, of the Chiefs, and for the Chiefs of the United States Coast Guard.

 and the proceeds help to support all Coast Guard members and their families E6 and below in times of need within our AOR.

-The Grand Haven Chapter of the United States Coast Guard Chief Petty Officers Association (CPOA) received its charter on March 20, 2010.
-The Grand Haven Chapter is a 501(c)(19) not-for-profit volunteer organization, and is comprised of active duty, reserve, retired and honorary Coast Guard Chief Petty Officers.
-Membership in the Chapter is open to all sister service men or women having successfully held the rank of Chief Petty Officer (Navy), Sergeant First Class (Army), Gunnery Sergeant (Marine Corps), or Master Sergeant (Air Force).
-There are 50 Chiefs currently enrolled on our Chapter roster, and we continue to grow.
+The CPOA is a not for profit, war veterans designated 501(c)(19) and is comprised of active duty, reserve, retired and honorary Coast Guard Chief Petty Officers.
+Membership in the Chapter is also open to all sister service men or women having successfully held the rank of Chief Petty Officer (Navy), Sergeant First Class (Army), Gunnery Sergeant (Marine Corps), or Master Sergeant (Air Force).
+We have 66 members on our roster and continue to grow annually.

 the traditions, duties and purpose of the United States Coast Guard,

 our duty to uphold and defend the constitution on the United States of America,

 our responsibility to assist and save distressed seamen and others,